 According to the Company's policy, the Company did not provide guarantee to anyone.
-As of December 31, 2019 and 2018, the Company did not provide any guarantee.
+As of December 31, 2020 and 2019, the Company did not provide any guarantee except for customs duty guarantee.

 D. Liquidity risk

 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 As the Company's working capital will be sufficient to fulfill all of its contractual obligations, management believes that there is no liquidity risk resulting from incapable of financing to fulfill the contractual obligations.